sourabhvarshney111/Web-Submission-Repo/README.md

 3. Make Folder of Your Name inside Projects Folder.
 4. Put you Code, Readme, Demo Video in that Folder.
 5. Push Changes to your Repo.
-6. MAke a PR to this Repo.
+6. Make a PR to this Repo.